jactor-rises/build-matcher/README.md

 One key point with building matches, is usage of `LabelMatcher` to differentiate between matches being done since all failing tests will be shown when a failure occurs in a test.
 Therefore `LabelMatcher.is(<Matcher>, <label>)` must be given when building a match.

-Since there is a possibility that the test code will produce an exception, then it will be caught and an `AssertionError` containing failure messages of any failed tests, before the exception arose, will be thrown.
+Since there is a possibility that the test code will produce an exception, the exception will be caught and an `AssertionError` containing failure messages of any failed tests will be thrown.

 ### Example of usage